tlklein/network-troubleshooting-activity/README.md

 ## About the Author

 This activity was completed as part of the **CIS 3367 Networking Course** at the University of Houston under Professor Jose Martinez.
-The goal was to apply hands-on troubleshooting techniques to resolve real-world network problems effectively.

 ---